microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Specifying-Compatible-DataSources.md

 # Usage
 First, ensure you are targeting SDK version `1.1.13` or later.
 Then, there are two code changes that must be performed:
 1. Implement an API that constructs `IDataSourceGroup` instances that can be processed
-2. Implement a new method to process a `IDataSourceGroup`
+2. Implement a new method to process an `IDataSourceGroup`

 ## Specifying supported `IDataSourceGroup` instances
 On the `ProcessingSource` implementation you wish to adopt this feature on, implement the new [IDataSourceGrouper interface](https://github.com/microsoft/microsoft-performance-toolkit-sdk/blob/main/src/Microsoft.Performance.SDK/Processing/DataSourceGrouping/IDataSourceGrouper.cs).